JustTryingToCod3/practice-site/whatsnext.md

 **Wallet Class Assignment**

-Random idea: It would be fun to make a tarot deck
+Random idea: It would be fun to make a tarot deck.
+I could function like m8ball.js but with classes and objects representing a deck